If you’ve ever worked at a company of any size, you’ve experienced it. Isolation. That feeling of being utterly alone in what you do.

 Silos in work environments usually come in two flavors:

-Functional silos feature workers who may be part of fantastic design teams.
+- Functional silos Functional silos feature workers who may be part of fantastic design teams.
 They have great whiteboard sessions, help each other out, enjoy their pizza Fridays… And yet, they have no real seat at the table when it comes to business strategy.
 Design happens painfully slow because it has to be signed off by 10 different people.
 And even then, there’s no guarantee that anything will be implemented the way the designers envisioned it.

 Working in lonely silos and functional silos have two main consequences, both devastating to software development:

 - No process This usually happens in lonely silos.
 It’s everyone for themselves.
 The company subscribes to the “release early, release often” approach, and so you won’t get bogged down with a formal development process, guidelines for functional specs or any of the stuff that big lame corporations busy themselves with.

 - Too much process This usually occurs when functional silos get out of control.
 Organizations resort to putting hierarchies and processes in place to stop the “cowboy coding” madness.
 The science:art ratio in design shifts way too much to one side or the other.
 Functional specifications move into Microsoft Word templates that are 20 pages long before a single word of content is written.
 And sure enough, the cowboy madness stops.
 But it gets replaced with a different kind of madness: stagnation.

 The Consequences Of Not Following A Design Or Development Process

 When you work in an environment where silos result in no clear design or development process, the following often happens.

 1. MVP Madness

-The minimum viable product is that product which has just those features (and no more) that allow you to ship a product that resonates with early adopters; some of whom will pay you money or give you feedback.
+“The minimum viable product is that product which has just those features (and no more) that allow you to ship a product that resonates with early adopters; some of whom will pay you money or give you feedback.”

-Minimum Desirable Product is the simplest experience necessary to prove out a high-value, satisfying product experience for users.
+“Minimum Desirable Product is the simplest experience necessary to prove out a high-value, satisfying product experience for users.”

 I think that definition would send a lot of MVPs back to the drawing board, and rightfully so.

 2. No Significant Design Focus

 The second consequence of a lack of process, particularly in start-ups, is that design can be the last thing on people’s minds.
 When you hear start-ups giving an overview of their staff, they often mention developers, marketers, and business development managers, but no designers.

 There can obviously be legitimate business strategy reasons for those hiring decisions, but where it can become harmful is when ideas go from vision to code (and users) in one easy step, bypassing the principles of user-centered design completely.
 As Erika Hall puts it:

-The floor of Silicon Valley is littered with the crumbling husks of great ideas — useful products and services that died in the shell before they hatched out of their impenetrable engineering-specified interfaces.
+“The floor of Silicon Valley is littered with the crumbling husks of great ideas — useful products and services that died in the shell before they hatched out of their impenetrable engineering-specified interfaces.”

 3. Endless Cycles

 A third consequence of no-process development is that you never really know when you’re done.
 Not to make this about methodology, but this is one area where the “definition of done” concept in Scrum is extremely useful.
 If you don’t know when you’re ready to push something live, then the problems of MVP madness and lack of design are exacerbated.

-Thinking big sounds great, but most big ideas start small and go from there.
+“Thinking big sounds great, but most big ideas start small and go from there.
 Google itself started from the notion that it would be interesting to look at back links for pages.
 Twitter started out as hardly more than a group SMS product that also works online.
 Facebook explicitly restricted themselves at first to one university.

 Wave is a case in point.
 Wave started with some fairly easy to understand ideas about online collaboration and communication.
-But in order to make it more general and universal, more ideas were added until the entire thing could only be explained in a 90 minute mind blowing demo that left people speechless but a little later wondering what the hell this was for.
+But in order to make it more general and universal, more ideas were added until the entire thing could only be explained in a 90 minute mind blowing demo that left people speechless but a little later wondering what the hell this was for.”